lockss/lockss-rtd-manual/docs/upgrading/index.rst

 Revoking the Extra Privileges of the ``lockss`` User
 ----------------------------------------------------

 A short-term requirement of 2.0-alpha3 was that the ``lockss`` user have a login password set and be allowed access to :program:`sudo`.
-This is no longer needed.
-We strongly recommend you revoke these extra privileges for better security.
+This is no longer needed and we strongly recommend you revoke these extra privileges for better security.

 Follow the following steps:

 1. Log out of the ``lockss`` user account.
 You can do this by typing ``exit`` or ``logout``, or hitting :kbd:`Ctrl + D` on the keyboard.

-2. Log in as a user other than ``lockss``, with the ability to use :program:`sudo` to run commands as ``root`` [#fn1]_ .
+2. Log in as a privileged user other than ``lockss`` privileged user who can become root via :program:`sudo` [#fnprivileged]_.

 3. To invalidate the login password of the ``lockss`` user, run this command: